James Langley: Biography

+In January 1944 Langley was appointed to joint command of a new Anglo-American unit; Intelligence School 9 (Western European Area), which was attached to SHAEF during the western campaign of 1944–45.
 Langley was demobilised on 4 July 1946, being transferred to the Regular Army Reserve of Officers with the rank of lieutenant (war substantive major), retaining his seniority.
 He was promoted to major in the Reserves on 1 January 1949, eventually relinquishing his commission, having reached the age limit, on 12 March 1966, and was granted the honorary rank of lieutenant-colonel.

 Post-war he worked for Fisons until 1967, then ran a bookshop in Suffolk with his wife, the former Peggy van Lier (1915–2000), a member of the Belgian "Comet line", whom he had married in 1944.
 They had four sons and a daughter.

 Langley retired in 1976, and died in 1983.

 Langley was portrayed by the actor Benedict Cumberbatch in the 2004 BBC series Dunkirk.

 Awards

 On 20 December 1940 Langley was awarded the Military Cross "in recognition of gallant conduct in action with the enemy" in France, and on 29 April 1941 was made a Member of the Order of the British Empire (MBE) "in recognition of distinguished services in the field".
 On 2 August 1945 Langley received a mention in dispatches "in recognition of gallant and distinguished services in North West Europe".